ZhaohuaFang/LSTM-CNN/README.md

 The highest accuracy of LSTM_Dense.py is about 0.83361378.

-The highest accuracy of LSTM_CNN_Regularization_BatchNormalization.py is about 0.825480769, which is lower than the model of LSTM_Dense.py.
+The highest accuracy of LSTM_CNN_Regularization_BatchNormalization.py is about 0.825480769, which is lower than the model in LSTM_Dense.py.